home-assistant/developers.home-assistant/docs/frontend/custom-ui/creating-custom-panels.md

 ## Introduction

 Panels are defined as custom elements.
 You can use any framework that you want, as long as you wrap it up as a custom element.
-To quickly get started with a panel, create a file `<config>/www/example-panel.js` with content
+To quickly get started with a panel, create a new file `<config>/www/example-panel.js` with this content

 ```js
 import "https://unpkg.com/wired-card@2.1.0/lib/wired-card.js?module";